msandfor/100-days-of-code/log.md

 4. Confirm that "test bot endpoint at http://localhost:3978/api/messages" appears in the debug console.
 Your bot code is now running locally.
 5. Launch the Bot Framework Emulator from the Start Menu or launch icon.

+### Day 13: March 22nd 2019 - Friday

+**Today's Progress**:
+Had another go at the slackbot tutorial that would replace peoples faces with emojis.
+Worked all the way through it, but I'm still getting errors.
+I'll delete it again and have one more try tomorrow.

+*** Thoughts***
+Felt better for going all the way through it.
+I know I can do it.
+Just need to really focus.

+**Link(s) to work**
-6. Select the Enter your endpoint URL field.
+https://docs.microsoft.com/en-au/learn/modules/replace-faces-with-emojis-matching-emotion/4-create-an-azure-function-project6.
+Select the Enter your endpoint URL field.
 Enter the bot name and the bot URL displayed in the debug console in the previous step.

 Because the I didn't know what the bot name or URL field was.
 Eventually, after much thought, I decided that the bot name must be bot, and the URL must be http://localhost:3978/api/messages - obvious once I say it, but not obvious from the instruction.